 - Open graph metadata (title, image, description) so links look pretty when shared on social media

-- No tracking, no cookies, no BS - Just HTML, CSS, and some JavaScript
+- No tracking, no cookies, no BS - Just lightweight HTML, CSS, and some JavaScript

 Technical Details